buildkite-plugins/docker-compose-buildkite-plugin/README.md

 A list of KEY=VALUE that are passed through as build arguments when image is being built.

+#### `labels` (build only, string or array)

+A list of KEY=VALUE that are passed through as service labels when image is being built.
+These will be merged with any service labels defined in the compose file.

 #### `env` or `environment` (run only, string or array)

 A list of either KEY or KEY=VALUE that are passed through as environment variables to the container.